yurigushiken/LCN-heatmap-overlays/README.md

 ### Overlay Videos

 Overlay videos are WebM files with alpha channel transparency, stored in `public/overlays/`.
-These follow a naming pattern of `[event-type]_[age-group].webm`, such as:
+Each overlay represents the gaze patterns for a specific age group (seven, eight, nine, ten, eleven months, or adult) during a particular event.
+The files follow a naming pattern of `[event-type]_[age-group].webm`, such as:

 - `gw_seven.webm` - Give with toy, 7-month age group
 - `gw_adult.webm` - Give with toy, adult age group

+Each age group has a distinct color scheme for easy identification when multiple overlays are displayed simultaneously.
+The overlays use a multi-layered approach with different intensities representing varying levels of visual attention concentration.

 ## Configuration